ganrad/aks-aspnet-sqldb-rest/README.md

     Login to the [Azure Portal](https://portal.azure.com) using your credentials and use a [Azure Cloud Shell](https://shell.azure.com) session to perform the next steps.
 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
 The first time you access the Cloud Shell, you will be prompted to create a resource group, storage account and file share.
 You can use the defaults or click on *Advanced Settings* to customize the defaults.
 Accessing the Cloud Shell is described in [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

 2. Create a Resource Group.

+  **Note:-** If you are using a pre-deployed environment, you should already have a resource group with the name of **myresourcegroup-######**. you should use this RG during the lab.

   An Azure *Resource Group* is a logical container into which Azure resources are deployed and managed.
 From the Cloud Shell, use Azure CLI to create a **Resource Group**.
 Azure CLI is already pre-installed and configured to use your Azure account (subscription) in the Cloud Shell.
 Alternatively, you can also use Azure Portal to create this resource group.
     ```bash
     $ az group create --name myResourceGroup --location westus2
     ```